UA-ResearchComputing-HPC/hpc-documentation/docs/registration_and_access/system_access/index.md

 ## Overview

-Logging into the HPC supercomputers starts with your UArizona NetID and password with two-factor authentication enabled.
+Logging into the HPC supercomputers starts with your Arizona NetID and password with two-factor authentication enabled.
 This section is intended to provide you with instructions on getting terminal access to the system from your specific OS, how to log into the system from our web interface (Open OnDemand), how to set up X11 (image) forwarding, and how to configure your account to allow for a password-less login with SSH keys.

 If you experience any problems, refer to our [FAQ page](../../support_and_training/faqs/) which provides some solutions to common problems.